Rayl: Characteristic acoustic impedance

 In a viscous medium, there will be a phase difference between the pressure and velocity, so the specific acoustic impedance $\underline{Z}$ will be different from the characteristic acoustic impedance ${Z_0}$.

 MKS and CGS units

+Subscripts are used in this section to distinguish identically named units.
+Texts often refer to "the MKS rayl" to ensure clarity.

+The MKS unit of specific acoustic impedance is the pascal-second per meter, and is often called the rayl (MKS: 1 Rayl = 1 Pa·s·m−1).

-The MKS unit and the CGS unit confusingly have the same name, but not the same value:
+The MKS unit and the CGS unit confusingly have the same name, but are not the same quantity (or unit):